KuknosCo/kuknos-extension-sdk/README.md

 # Kuknos Extension SDK

-Kuknos extension is a wallet on Kuknos Network.
+Kuknos extension is a wallet on Kuknos Network build exclusively for internet browsers.

-You can use the sdk to do and short some operation without sharing secret key to any third party applications.
+You can use this SDK to do and short some operation without sharing secret key to any third party applications.

-You have just install the SDK and use functions.
-Users of your application has to installed the Kuknos browser extension on their browser.
+You just have to install the SDK and use the appropriate functions.
+Users of your application have to install the Kuknos browser extension on their browser for interaction with the SDK and your application.

-<b>Install Kuknos browser extension with below link:</b>
+<b>Install Kuknos browser extension with below links:</b>

 [Firefox Kuknos Extension](https://addons.mozilla.org/en-GB/firefox/addon/kuknos-wallet/)